archivesunleashed/archivesunleashed.org/content/aut/datathon.md

 To do so, you need two things:

-* a file known as a private key so that you can connect to the machine securely (at our hackathons this is generally known as `archives-hackathon.key`)
+* a file known as a private key so that you can connect to the machine securely (at our hackathons, this is generally known as `archives-hackathon.key`)
 * an IP address that lets your computer know _where_ the machine you are joining is.

 We will give you the key at the datathon.
 We will also assign each team a virtual machine known by its IP.
 When you receive the key, we recommend saving it to your desktop for convenience during the event.